 The operator (directory server) hands the connection off and the Z/IPs will be directly connected.
-The server steps completely out of the picture and moves on to it’s next task.
+The server steps entirely out of the picture and moves on to its next task.

 Server Relay Calls

-In situations when the connection hand-off is unsuccessful, the server will allow a route for the audio through it's already established connection with the Z/IP ONEs.
+In situations when the connection hand-off is unsuccessful, the server will allow a route for the audio through it's already established connection with the Z/IP ONE.
 When this happens, a message to this effect will display on the front panel of the Z/IP ONE.
-Connection status in the web UI will also reflect this condition by indicating that it's connected to the other side "thru server.”
+Connection status in the web UI will also reflect this condition by indicating that it's connected to the other side "thru server"

-Each Z/IP ONE behind the router can have a unique listen port assigned to it.
+Each Z/IP ONE behind the router should have a different listen port assigned to it.
 We recommend a port in the 21000 or so range to keep the Z/IP away from other network traffic.
 This port is specified in the STREAMING page of the Z/IP's GUI or in the front panel SETUP / ZIP SERVER menu.

-Once the Listen port is configured and the changes have been saved, a UDP port forward for 21011 will need to be set up at the router.
-In this example, we are using a basic Linksys router made by Cisco and the Z/IP ONE we just configured has it’s streaming interface set to a private static IP address of 192.168.1.102:
+Once you configure the Listen port and save the changes, you will need to set up a UDP port forward for port 21011 in the router.
+In this example, we are using a Linksys router made by Cisco and the Z/IP ONE we just configured has its streaming interface set to a private static IP address of 192.168.1.102:

-When the listen port is specified and forwarded in this manner, the Z/IP Server will be able to hand the connection off without negotiation and it will be much more reliable.
+When the listen port is specified and forwarded in this manner, the Z/IP Server will be able to hand the connection off without negotiation, and it can be much more reliable.

-An added bonus to this is the ability to connect to this Z/IP ONE without the help of the directory server.
+A bonus to this is the ability to connect to this Z/IP ONE without the help of the directory server.
 The server's main task is to keep track of which Z/IP is using which IP address on which port.
-If the public IP is dynamic and changes, the server will be aware and will make adjustments to it’s records.
-If we already know this information and if the public IP address is static, the server doesn't really need to be involved at all!
+If the public IP is dynamic and changes, the server will be aware and will make adjustments to its records.
+If we already know this information and if the public IP address is static, the server doesn't need to be involved at all!
 You can enter this information directly into the call setup and dial the unit directly.

 Dialing a Z/IP ONE directly

-Once the public IP address for the router is made static by the ISP and once the Z/IP ONE's listen port is specified and forwarded at the router, this Z/IP ONE can now be dialed directly using the router's outward facing IP address and this port.
-Since a rule is established as a port forward, the router will know what to do with the request coming in with this port specified.
+Once the public IP address for the router is made static by the ISP and once the Z/IP ONE's listen port is specified and forwarded at the router, you can dial this Z/IP ONE dialed directly using the router's public-facing IP address and this port.

 To dial this Z/IP ONE, use the MANUAL tab on the web GUI connection page and select “TSCP Direct” for PROTOCOL and enter the information.